-To schedule the installation, repair or replacement of an Automated Meter Reading (AMR) device, contact Customer Service.
+To schedule the installation, repair or replacement of an Automated Meter Reading (AMR) device, visit Customer Service.
 For more information about AMR devices and the installation process, visit Automated Meter Reading Device FAQs.

 Traditional Water Meters

 Water meters have a measurement device in an “inner chamber” that is calibrated to record the amount of water that goes through the meter.
 Most meters in one, two and three family homes record water in tenths of cubic feet.
-A cubic foot of water is approximately equivalent to 7 1/2 gallons of water.
-(You could actually use a five gallon bucket and measure it filled one and one half times, which would be roughly equal to a cubic foot.)
+One cubic foot of water is approximately equivalent to 7 1/2 gallons of water.

-If you feel that your water meter is recording incorrectly, you may request a “meter accuracy test” be performed on your meter.
-This test is not free and the service fee of $180.00 must be paid before a meter test appointment can be arranged.
-Please contact Email Customer Service for more information.
+If you have reason to think the water meter in your property is recording incorrectly, you may request a “meter accuracy test” to be performed on your meter.
+The cost of the test is $180, and the fee must be paid in advance of scheduling an appointment for a meter test.
+Please reach out to Customer Service for more information.